hoangduytran/blender-manual/manual/modeling/meshes/editing/face/triangles_quads.rst

    Prevents the union of triangles that share an edge marked as sharp.
 Compare Materials
    Prevents the union of triangles that do not have the same material assigned.
+Deselect Joined
+   Deselects the triangles that were successfully merged into quads during the operation.
+   Useful for identifying the remaining triangles that still need to be converted.

 .. hint::